thriveweb/powerup/content/pages/home.md

     label: Explore
     title: Cardio
     url: /book-now/
-servicesSectionTitle: 'Join the revolution '
+servicesSectionTitle: 'Join the Revolution '
 servicesSubtitle: TRULY VERSATILE TRAINING
 servicesContent: >-
   The collapse of the online-advertising market in 2001 made marketing on the